-The Oregon State Park system is gradually opening to daytime visitors beginning May 6, with the first batch of parks clustered in the Willamette Valley and Central Oregon.
+The Oregon State Park system opened to daytime visitors beginning May 6, with the first batch of parks clustered in the Willamette Valley and Central Oregon.
 If things go well, more parks will slowly open to the public for daytime use.

 We’re excited to have you back in state parks, but things in the parks will be different from what you’re used to.
 Services will be limited for day-use and camping.
 We also need your help to ensure our parks can remain open.

 The best way to help is Prepare + Care.
 Prepare before your trip, then care while in a park.
 If you're camping at a park too, check out our camping during COVID-19 guide so you know what to expect.

 If you’re not feeling well, the best way to get better (and to protect the health of others) is to stay home and rest up.
 The parks will still be here for you when you feel better.

 Check what state parks are open near you